AgileHealthInsurance Report | 2017-07-18

 The poll was conducted in July 2017 and 1,288 adults participated nationwide producing 1,346 answer selections.

-Health benefits insurance product category is assuming greater relevance due to multiple market conditions.
+Limited Medical product category is assuming greater relevance due to multiple market conditions.
 First, and most important of these conditions, is the lack of consumer relief for high health insurance out-of-pocket costs.
 For example, consumers ineligible for subsidies face a single coverage deductible that averages over $6,000 for entry-level bronze plans on an exchange with that amount exceeding $12,000 for bronze family deductibles according to a HealthPocket study on 2017 ACA plans.
-A secondary factor contributing to the increased relevance of health benefit plans is their ability to be used in conjunction with any of the insurance options mentioned in the poll (ACA, short-term health insurance, Healthcare Sharing Ministries) as well as with employer-based coverage.
+A secondary factor contributing to the increased relevance of health benefit plans is their ability to be used in conjunction with any of the insurance options mentioned in the poll (ACA, short-term medical insurance, Healthcare Sharing Ministries) as well as with employer-based coverage.
 This compatibility with a diversity of coverage options maximizes the number of consumers who can potentially purchase these plans.

 While the health insurance market continues to evolve, the lack of collaboration between America’s major political parties may prolong the problems consumers face when shopping for health coverage that combines affordable premiums and affordable out-of-pocket costs.
 Should that be the case, market solutions such as health benefit plans will continue to gain popularity.